OpenCDSS/ArkDSS-Colors-of-Water/README.md

 To ensure you have the proper python libraries installed in your python setup use the following commands, using the command line, **before** the first time the python script is run.
 (Make sure you are in the directory of the requirements.txt or environment.yml file)
-- Python using pip: (This will import the necessary packages into the current python environment (system or virtual))
+- Python using pip: (This will import the necessary packages into the current python environment (recommended to use a virtual environment))
   - pip install -r requirements.txt
 - Anaconda using Anaconda Prompt: (This will create a new Anaconda environment with necessary python version and python packages)
   - conda env create -n **environmentname** -f /**path/to/dir**/environment.yml